-Bit 15-3 Bit 2 Bit 1 Bit0 Reserved Password Protection Mode Lock Bit Solid Protection Mode Lock Bit Reserved х 0=Password Protection Mode Enable 1= Password Protection Mode not enable (Default =1) 0=Solid Protection Mode Enable 1= Solid Protection Mode not enable (Default =1) х OTP OTP OTP OTP
+Bit 15-3 Bit 2 Bit 1 Bit0 Reserved Password Protection Mode Lock Bit Solid Protection Mode Lock Bit Reserved х 0=Password Protection Mode Enable 1= Password Protection Mode not enable (Default =1) 0=Solid Protection Mode Enable 1= Solid Protection Mode not enable (Default =1) x OTP OTP OTP OTP

-1. While bit 2 or bit 1 has been "0" status, other bits can't be changed any more.
-If set lock register program mode, program fail will be set to "1".
+Note: Once bit 2 or bit 1 has been programmed to "0", the other bit can't be changed any more.
+Attempts to clear more than one bit in the Lock Register will set the Security Register P_FAIL flag to "1".